ucsd-cse8b-w24/ucsd-cse8b-w24/staff-and-help.md

 Courses](https://cse.ucsd.edu/undergraduate/courses/enrolling-cse-courses){:target="_blank"} that
 likely summarizes a lot of what they would tell you to get you started.

-**Will the course be in-person or remote?
-Is attendance required?**

-The content of the course is primarily delivered through an online textbook and through pre-recorded videos from the instructors.
-The synchronous sessions are for problem-solving with your classmates and Q&A with the instructional team.
-In each session, you will work in pairs or small groups on problems that we provide and we will go over them as a group.

-Attendance is required for 15 lecture (not including the first lecture and exams).
-Studies (by UCSD faculty) have shown that attendance and participation in lecture leads to better student performance and higher grades.

-All of the exams, including the **final exam**, will be in-person.
-The midterm exam will be held during lecture in Week 6.
-Students will be required to take the final exam in-person during the scheduled time.
-The room for the final exam will be posted in Week 10.

 **What's the course material like?**

 You can see a [previous version of the